rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 - WiFi and Bluetooth + Airdrop + Sidecar + Continuity (OOB via Fenvi T919)
 - Audio
 - HDMI/DP (with VRR)
-  - Note that the RX550 can only output video to HDMI (haven't tested DVI/VGA)
 - Most USB ports (Capped at macOS limit of 15)
 - Everything iCloud related (Drive, iMessage, FaceTime, unlock with Apple Watch, etc)
 - Intel Quick Sync (if you enable iGPU in BIOS)